vikev/InfTable/README.md

 InfTable
 ========

-Android app for informatics lectures timetable
+Android app for Software Engineering Large Practical.

+Far from purfect but it is the first Android app I've ever written.